awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-launch-sample-cluster.md

    + **Database port**: Accept the default value of **5439**\.
    + **Available IAM roles**: Choose **myRedshiftRole**\.

-   Quick Launch automatically creates a default database named **dev**\.
+   Quick launch automatically creates a default database named **dev**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/gsg/images/gsg-launch-parameters.png)
 **Note**
-Quick Launch uses the default virtual private cloud \(VPC\) for your region\.
-If a default VPC doesn't exist, Quick Launch returns an error\.
+Quick launch uses the default virtual private cloud \(VPC\) for your AWS Region\.
+If a default VPC doesn't exist, Quick launch returns an error\.
 If you don't have a default VPC, you can use the standard Launch Cluster wizard to use a different VPC\.
 For more information, see [Creating a Cluster by Using Launch Cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-clusters-console.html#create-cluster)\.

 1. A confirmation page appears and the cluster takes a few minutes to finish\.
 Choose **Close** to return to the list of clusters\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/gsg/images/gsg-cluster-launching.png)